jlgerber/cpp_happy_fun_time/session_04/session4.md

  This command works just like before.
 It takes a space separated list of values.
 The first value is the variable, and subsequent values are assigned to the variable.
 If we had more cpp files, we would tack them on to the end.

  Ok.
 Now the last thing we need to do is tell cmake what we want to generate.
 In this case, we want to create an executable.
 By the way, we can also generate a static or dynamic library.
-But for now, lets just create the executable.
+But for now, let's just create the executable.

 ```
 add_executable( hello ${SOURCE_CPPS} )